 The LessWrong community has developed a principle called Occam’s imaginary razor, which says that when you do something you know is bad (like smoking despite it being unhealthy), you should develop a rationalization that minimizes damage to correct views of the world.
 For example, it would significantly disrupt your epistemological sanity if you tried to prove to yourself that smoking didn’t increase risk of cancer, such as by asserting that most of the scientific literature on the topic is wrong.
 A much less damaging excuse would be “I don’t have the motivation to quit.”

-We can extend Occam’s imaginary razor to the moral domain and propose that if you’re not going to accept a moral principle (e.g., the idea that you should do something to reduce suffering on utilitarian grounds), you should distort your moral views as little as possible in explaining why.
-The argument that we intrinsically lack any obligations to prevent as much suffering as we can is a violation of the razor.
+We can extend Occam’s imaginary razor to the moral domain and propose that if you’re not going to accept a moral principle (e.g., the idea that you should devote a significant portion of your life to reducing suffering on utilitarian grounds), you should distort your moral views as little as possible in explaining why.
+The argument that we intrinsically lack any obligations to prevent as much suffering as we realistically can is a violation of the razor.
 Better would be just to say that we’re selfish (like most people are), and we can only muster so much willpower to help others.

 Praise and blame are instrumental

 The question of whether it’s morally blameworthy not to devote your whole life to reducing suffering conjures the wrong idea.
-Utilitarianism is not a binary morality in which you’re right if you do the best possible thing and wrong otherwise.
-Rather, utilitarianism is more like a point counter in a video game, where you aim to accumulate as many points as you can within the bounds of reason.
+Utilitarianism should not be seen as a binary morality in which you’re right if you do the best possible thing and wrong otherwise.
+Rather, utilitarianism should be regarded more like a point counter in a video game, where you aim to accumulate as many points as you can within the bounds of reason.
 There’s no binary “right” and “wrong”.
 You just do the best you can.

 Relatedly, the idea of a “moral obligation” is not intrinsic to utilitarianism.
 Talk about “duties” and “requirements” is a way humans communicate when they want to motivate others strongly to perform some action.
 “Rightness” and “wrongness” judgments are useful instrumentally as a way to motivate good behavior.